 Thank You, Andy.

 On November 2, 2010, surfing lost a true original.
-Andy Irons left a huge hole in the world of surfing when he departed.
+Andy Irons left a chasm in the world of surfing when he departed.
 And not just emotionally, or iconically, or inspirationally.
-Yes, he was all those things, but he was also responsible for creating a style of surfing that made his own generation lift, and inspired the generations that followed.
+Yes, he was all those things, but he was also responsible for creating a style of surfing that lifted an entire generation and inspired the those that followed.

 We went to the Mentawais with three of the world’s best surfers right now – Dane Reynolds, Kolohe Andino and Noa Deane – men whose surfing styles owe at least something to Andy.
 The aim was to remember Andy through the very vessels that he used to change the sport, ridden by those he inspired.